CoinMarketCap: Cryptocurrency Platform Review & Red Flags

 Is CoinMarketCap Real or Fake?

 CoinMarketCap itself is a legitimate platform.
-It has been operating since 2013 but it was acquired by Binance in 2020.
+It has been operating since 2013.
 It’s widely used by traders, media houses, and analysts.

 But here is where people get trapped:

 Scammers misuse the CoinMarketCap name, logo, and interface.
-There are fake tokens, phishing links, and impersonation schemes that circulate daily.
+Fake tokens, phishing links, and impersonation schemes linked to this branding have been reported across multiple platforms.

 Victims have this misperception that CoinMarketCap manages their funds or investments.